 The Bill aims to identify, declare and protect Critical Information Infrastructures, like the Department of Home Affairs database.
 There are various obligations on the owner of (or person in control of) Critical Information Infrastructure.

-The Cybercrimes and Cybersecurity Bill helps people to admit evidence of cybercrimes.
+The Cybercrime Bill helps people to admit evidence of cybercrimes.